giancarvalho/mywallet-backend/README.md

 3) Optionally, run tests with ```npm test```
 4) Run ```npm run start:dev```

+Alternatively, you can use the api through the following URL: https://mywallet-app-me.herokuapp.com

+### Endpoints

+- POST /sign-up
+- POST /sign-in
+- GET /entries
+- POST /entries
+- DELETE /entries?id={entryId}

+For the entries endpoint you have to send a Bearer token that you get by signing in.
+For the POST /entries, the object needs to have the following keys: description (3 - 30 charcaters), amount (from $0.01 - 1 bi), type ('expense' or 'income').

 ---
  This is the 14th project of Driven's Full-stack Web Dev Course.